Updates on Electrical Safety Standards for Medical Devices-IEC 60601

 This blog summarizes updates on electrical safety standards for medical devices-IEC 60601.

 OSHA finally approved some Nationally Recognized Test Laboratories (NRTL) to AAMI ES 60601-1 (equivalent to IEC 60601-1 edition 3.1 or 3rd ed + A1).
 Leo Eisner posted a blog summarizing this change (http://bit.ly/OHSA-NRTL-Approval-Update) on January 7, 2015.
 The blog identifies which labs can issue NRTL Marks and which test labs have OSHA approval in progress.
-UL 60601-1 is still an approved standard that an approved NRTL can issue a NRTL test mark to, but a few of the NRTLs are now approved to issue a NRTL Mark to AAMI ES 60601-1 3rd edition + Amendment 1.
+UL 60601-1 is still an approved standard that an approved NRTL can issue an NRTL test mark to, but a few of the NRTLs are now authorized to issue an NRTL Mark to AAMI ES 60601-1 3rd edition + Amendment 1.

 Leo’s blog summarizes each of the changes to the Standard.
 Among the changes, there is a specific requirement to include hazards related to patients taller than 185 cm (like me).
 These hazards should be included in the risk management file.
 The new symbols required to identify the requirements for an “adult” are below: